Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Geometric Deep Learning Background

-Thus, $\bP$ may be viewed as a localized averaging operation operator analogous to those used in, e.g., GCN, and the powers $\bP^{2^j}$ may be viewed as low-pass filters which surpress high-frequencies.
+Thus, $\bP$ may be viewed as a localized averaging operation operator analogous to those used in, e.g., GCN, and the powers $\bP^{2^j}$ may be viewed as low-pass filters which suppress high-frequencies.
 In order to better retain this high-frequency information, we define multiscale \textit{graph diffusion wavelets} by subtracting these low-pass filters at different scales~\cite{coifman2006diffusion}.
 Specifically, for $k\in\mathbb{N}_0$, we define a wavelet $\boldsymbol{\Psi}_k\in\mathbb{R}^{n\times n}$ at scale $2^k$ by

-From a frequency perspective, we may interpret each $\boldsymbol{\Psi}_k$ as capturing information at a different frequency band.
+We may interpret each $\boldsymbol{\Psi}_k$ as capturing information at a different frequency band.
 From a spatial perspective, we may view $\bPsi_k$ as encoding information on how a $2^k$-step neighborhood differs from a smaller $2^{k-1}$-step one.
-Such wavelets are usually organized in a filter bank $\{\boldsymbol{\Psi}_k, \boldsymbol{\Phi}_K\}_{0\leq k\leq K}$, along with a low-pass filter $\boldsymbol{\Phi}_K\coloneqq \boldsymbol{P}^{2^K}$.
-One should note that these wavelets are not self-adjoint operators on the standard $\mathbf{L}^2$ space.
-However, it was shown in~\cite{perlmutter2019understanding} that this wavelet filter bank is a self-adjoint non-expansive frame on a suitably weighted inner-product space.
+Such wavelets are usually organized in a filter bank along with a low-pass filter $\boldsymbol{\Phi}_K\coloneqq \boldsymbol{P}^{2^K}$.
+Proposition 2.2 of ~\cite{perlmutter2019understanding} (restated in here as Proposition \ref{prop:frame}) shows that this filter bank is a self-adjoint, non-expansive frame on a suitably weighted inner-product space.

 The geometric scattering transform is a multi-layered architecture that iteratively applies wavelet convolutions and nonlinear activation functions in an alternating cascade as illustrated in Fig.~\ref{fig:GeoSct_illustration}.
 It is parameterized by paths $p \coloneqq (k_1, \dots, k_m)$.
 Formally, we define